 I write a detailed review of Grammarly on my blog UseThisTip.com.
 You can read that blog post to know about this tool in detail.

 Premium plans start at $11.66 per month if you pay yearly and $29.95 per month if you pay monthly.
 If you are not in the condition to use the premium version, go with the free account.
-It will still correct your spelling and grammars.
+It will still correct your spelling and grammar.

 Here is how I rate it:

 Ginger Software is another excellent grammar check tool you can try.
 By installing it on your browser as an extension, you can start using it to correct errors on your social media posts, emails or blog posts.
-It comes with contextual spelling checker that tells you if you are using a wrong word.
+It comes with a contextual spelling checker that tells you if you are using a wrong word.
 It also enhances your Vocabulary and helps you in rephrasing your sentences by giving suggestions.

 Whenever there’s a mistake, it highlights errors.
 It also adds a tiny icon at the bottom right corner of writing areas to notify errors.